How To Speed Up Computer

 #9 Speedup Shutdown

 It is because nowadays Windows have to wait a long time before exiting any programs you have running.
-And sometimes Windows 10 even stop and wait for you, until you force the application to close.
+Sometimes Windows 10 even stop and wait for you until you force the application to close.

-Right-click on your Start button and choose Run from the menu.
+- Right-click on your Start button and choose Run from the menu.

-Now type in Regedit and click Ok.
+- Type in Regedit and click Ok.
 It will bring you to the Registry Editor on your Windows 10.

-Now go to HKEY_LOCAL_MACHINE > SYSTEM > Current Control set > Control.
+- Now go to HKEY_LOCAL_MACHINE > SYSTEM > Current Control set > Control.
 Navigate to Wait to kill service timeout and double click on it.

-Now set the value data to 2000.
+- Set the value data to 2000.
 It is the amount of time in milliseconds which your windows will wait to kill an unresponsive service.
 It is recommended not to set that value anywhere below 2000 as it might cause issues.

-Now navigate to HKEY_CURRENT_USER > Control Panel > Desktop.
+- Now navigate to HKEY_CURRENT_USER > Control Panel > Desktop.
 Right-click anywhere here and go to a new string value and name it WaitToKillAppTimeOut without space in-between and set the value to 2000.

 #10 Upgrade Hard Drives to SSD

-Any SSD in the market is at least 5 times better than your regular hard drives on your computer, which will boost your windows 10 performance furthermore.
+Any SSD in the market is at least 6 times faster than your regular hard drives on your computer, which will boost your windows 10 performance furthermore.
 Even better loading times, less time to boot up, and your computer will become more responsive just by upgrading the hard drives.

 Note: Does this article provide the info you’re looking for?
 Is there any information you think of missing?
 You can give your opinion in the comments section below.

-If you like this tutorial, share this post and spread the knowledge by clicking on social media options below because “Sharing is caring”
+If you like this tutorial, share this post and spread the knowledge by clicking on the social media options below because “Sharing is caring”